What you helped us achieve in 2023

 This year has seen a few big changes for Animal Concern!
 Our new website launched in January, which we have since filled with information on our campaigns, news, letters and commentary.
 We also launched an online shop, with a selection of Animal Concern merchandise including badges, t-shirts, tote bags, notepads and caps.

 We also changed our postal address!
 Instead of our old PO Box, correspondence can now be sent to 150 Main Street, Glasgow, G69 6AH.
-And we have a new landline phone number – 0141 3607653.

 Looking to the future, we have been busy on our campaigns strategy, as well as fundraising to sustain our activities.
 Through charitable grants, street collections and partnering with the Lush Charity Pot scheme we have been working to generate revenue, along with approaches to celebrities, online giving platforms as well as, of course, your generous donations which, however big or small, are needed now more than ever.
 We have welcomed new members and supporters, as well as a social media following which we hope to grow exponentially in 2024.